 The most important thing to remember is if you are worried about something, TELL SOMEONE YOU CAN TRUST!
-There is always help available in school: you can talk to your Pastoral Manager, Head of Year, senior member of staff or a teacher if you are worried about anything at all.
+There is always help available at the Academy; you can talk to your Pastoral Manager, Head of House, a senior member of staff or a teacher if you are worried about anything at all.

-If for any reason you do not want to talk to someone in school help and advice on e-safety issues is available from various different places.
-Look at the last page of the booklet ‘Keeping Yourself Safe Online’ (on the College’s Website under E-Safety, Resources for Students) for information how to get Online help.
+If, for any reason, you do not want to talk to someone at the Academy, help and advice on e-safety issues is available from various different places.
+Here are two we think are great:

 ChildLine (right click to open in new window) is the free helpline for children and young people in the UK.
-Children and young people can call them on 0800 1111 to talk about any problem – counsellors are always available to help you sort it out.
+Children and young people can call them on 0800 1111 to talk about any problem – counsellors are always available to help you.

 The Thinkuknow (right click to open in new window) website is there to challenge what you know about the internet and safe surfing.
-It covers topics incuding gaming, podcasting, chatting and much much more.
+It covers topics including gaming, podcasting, chatting and much much more.

 To report any child abuse you can click the CEOP Report Abuse button below: